Exams - General Information & FAQs

 2. What types of exams does the NYS Courts administer?

-Civil service exams are offered in 27 competitive titles including court security titles, court operations titles such as Court Assistant, Spanish Court Interpreter and Court Reporter and clerical titles such as Clerical Assistant.
+Civil service exams are offered in 22 competitive titles including court security titles, court operations titles (e.g., Court Assistant, Spanish Court Interpreter, Senior Court Reporter), and clerical titles (e.g., Clerical Assistant).
 Employees in these titles work in courtrooms and support offices performing a variety of functions associated with processing criminal, civil, family and probate matters.

 List of NYS Court Examinations